umich-hist-399/campus-histories/essays/eastquad.md

 During the era of the Great Depression, the University of Michigan Regents embarked on a program of building more and more dormitories using federal funds meant to create jobs (Peckham, 201).
 Out of this atmosphere of pre-war expansion was birthed a building project entitled PWA Project Docket, Michigan 1714-F. This was an all-trades contract awarded to the Bryant & Detwiler Company from Detroit on February 24, 1939, to the tune of $647,817.
 This project "almost immediately" came to be called **East Quadrangle.** (Shiel, 1705)

-{% include figure.html class="img-left" width="25%" caption="Captain Robert L. Mickey, commanding officer of the 55th AAF Technical Training Detachment, University of Michigan.
-Taken at headquarters in the East Quadrangle, October 18, 1943" src="/images/eqcaptain.jpg" %}
+{% include figure.html class="img-left" width="25%" caption="Captain Robert Mickey in his East Quad headquarters. " src="/images/eqcaptain.jpg" %}

 Originally designed to accommodate 398 students, the original East Quad was comprised of four houses; Hinsdale, Greene, Tyler, and Prescott, all named for former U of M professors.
 (Shiel, 1706) East Quad became open to students in the Fall of 1941, and soon afterwards **the residential hall became home to "enlistees of the Military Intelligence Department, the Army Air Force, and Army Engineers"** (Shiel, 1706).
 The first military group to choose East Quad was a group of forty freshmen R.O.T.C. students, who lived in the dormitory barracks style.
 These "Steuben Guards", as they became known, stayed in East Quad under the direction Department of Military Science and Tactics until the end of the fall 1941 semester, at which point Army groups started living there (Shiel, 1706).
 The Army came to the University in order to open their Japanese Language School, where they were taught to read, write, and speak Japanese for combat intelligence (Peckham, 232).